winterTTr/winterTTr.github.io/source/_posts/2015-09-07-Enable-ASP-NET-Web-API-detail-error-message-in-release.md

   - ASP.NET
 ---

-After delploy the asp.net web api application, I found that when a error (exception) occurs, the return message would only be
+After deploy the asp.net web api application, I found that when a error (exception) occurs, the return message would only be

 ```json
 {